 But there are plenty of costs that consumers must bear as well.
 In many cases‚ a person can be hit with a large-scale loss‚ which can take months or years to recover their money.
 In the meantime‚ bills are piling up and savings accounts depleted.
 Then the credit card companies or lenders hammer these victims with late fees and high interest rates because of late payments‚ sending them into a spiraling financial downfall.

-Filing for bankruptcy in Los Angeles can stop that free fall by eliminating debts and allowing a person the time to restructure their money so they can move forward without debt dragging them down.
-Consulting with a Los Angeles bankruptcy attorney should be a priority if you have been hit with unexpected debt‚ either from being the victim of a crime‚ unemployment or an unexpected medical bill.
+Filing for bankruptcy in Woodland Hills can stop that free fall by eliminating debts and allowing a person the time to restructure their money so they can move forward without debt dragging them down.
+Consulting with a Woodland Hills bankruptcy attorney should be a priority if you have been hit with unexpected debt‚ either from being the victim of a crime‚ unemployment or an unexpected medical bill.

 Take the 84-year-old woman from Illinois as an example — she got a call one day from a man who said he was her grandson.
 She said he sounded just like him.
 The caller said he and some friends had gone to Canada and he crashed his car into a telephone pole.